svlauer/example-sentences/README.md

 Level one examples have lowercase roman numerals as labels, with counting starting anew for each footnote.

-This is difficult to achieve in the general case. `example_sentences` patches the standard LaTeX footnote commands (i.e., `\footnote` and `footnotetext`), for all other methods of typesetting notes, you will have to ensure yourself that the command `\footnotizeexamples` is called at the beginning of each note (or before the first example) and `\unfootnotizeexamples` is called at the end of each footnote (or after the last example).
+This is difficult to achieve in the general case. `example_sentences.sty` patches the standard LaTeX footnote commands (i.e., `\footnote` and `footnotetext`), for all other methods of typesetting notes, you will have to ensure yourself that the command `\footnotizeexamples` is called at the beginning of each note (or before the first example) and `\unfootnotizeexamples` is called at the  end of each footnote (or after the last example).

 *Note on implementation*: The example environments used in footnotes is in fact entirely different from the main `examples` (it is just mostly configured in